-Only 14 miles to the east of the Mega campsite lies Crathes, a 16th century castle built by the Burnetts of Leys and now managed by the National Trust for Scotland.
+Crathes, a 16th century castle built by the Burnetts of Leys and now managed by the National Trust for Scotland, is the location of both the Mega Day event and venue for the week’s camping.
 On a visit to the castle, gardens and wider estate you can try out the aerial runways of Go Ape, take a guided tour of the castle, and wander round the walled gardens before lunching in the tearoom and of course finding the many geocaches on the Crathes Castle trail.

 Image courtesy of Visit Scotland